For more details see how the Custom Reports Builder extension works.

 After you choose the main entity, you will see the option (column) block available for this entity.
 Each main entity has a specific block of options.
 For example, the Catalog Product entity has the following options block:

 The main block of options (of the same name as the main entity) is highlighted.
 Also, each main entity has its own main option, which automatically appears in the right column, after you choose the main entity.
 The main option can't be removed from the report as it is the basic option relatively which the report is being built.
 But you can use time periods as the main column.
 Please, check the Use Periods section of this guide to know how to do it.

-Also, when you choose the Main Entity, you can see that several Secondary Entities become available.
+Also, when you choose the Main Entity, you can see that a list of Secondary Entities becomes available.

-This way, you can add to your report the options (columns) as from the Main Entity so from the Secondary ones.
+You can add the options (columns) to your report as from the Main Entity so from the Secondary ones.

 Use periods setting lets you group several report lines into one, if this data relates to the same time period.
 If you turn on/off the setting, you will see the pop-up: